rayinla/rayinla.github.io/_posts/2018-5-23-javascript-for-loop.md

 layout: post
 title: JavaScript For Loop
 image: config.png
-description: Learn JavaScript control flow so that you can master your programs.
-This tutorial teaches you how to control flow like a pro.
+description: Learn everything you need to know about the for loop.
 tag: beginner
 ---